django-commons/django-typer/doc/source/shell_completion.rst

 provides hooks for implementing libraries to provide completions for their own commands.*

-.. _define-shellcompletions:

 Defining Custom Completions
 ===========================

-To define custom completion logic for your arguments_ and options_ pass the ``shell_completion`` parameter in your type hint annotations. django-typer_ comes with a :ref:`few provided completers <completers>` for common Django_ types.
+To define custom completion logic for your arguments_ and options_ pass the ``shell_completion`` parameter in your type hint annotations. django-typer_ comes with a :ref:`few provided completers <reference/completers:Completers>` for common Django_ types.
 One of the provided completers completes Django_ app labels and names.
 We might build a similar completer that only works for Django_ app labels like this.
 The ``Context``, ``Parameter`` and ``CompletionItem`` types a completer works with are re-exported from :mod:`django_typer.completers` - import them from there rather than from Click_, which is no longer a dependency of django-typer_:

 .. tabs::